KuzmanM/cocktail-calculator/README.md

 # cocktail-calculator
-Simple calculator of quantity and concentration/temperature when mixing ingredients.
+Simple calculator of quantity and concentration when mixing ingredients.
-The calculator could be used successfully for mixing ingredients with different concentration or temperature.
+The calculator could be used successfully for mixing ingredients with different concentration.
-Any tow values could be selected for calculation.
+Any two values could be selected for calculation.

-Note: The concentration value "Alc.(%)" could be used for temperature calculation.
+Note: The concentration value "Alc.(%)" could be used for temperature calculation - mixing ingredients with different temperature.

 ![Application screenshot](/images/AppView.png)